 When working in a Japanese company, you may wonder about labor time.
 What are regular working hours in Japan?
 Therefore, this time, I will describe about various working hours systems, overtime hours, and working hours by job type.

-Comparison of working hours system
+Comparison of working hour system in Japan

 The main types of working hours systems in Japan are the following three types.

 Flexible time system (フレックスタイム制度, furekkusu taimu seido)

 Discretionary labor system (裁量労働制度, sairyō rōdō seido)

 The fixed time system is a common way of working in Japan.
 It’s a way to work such as from 8 am to 5 pm (including an hour break) or from 9 am to 6 pm (including an hour break), 8 hours a day, and 5 days a week (Monday – Friday).
 In this way, the working hours of 8 hours a day, 40 hours a week are called “statutory working hours”.

 This system allows workers to freely decide the start and end times within the range of agreed working hours (i.e., still keeping an average 8 hours a day, 40 hours a week).
 However, depending on the company, a core time is set where all employees must be at work.
 The purpose of setting the core time is to secure time to work jointly and to have meetings etc. By deciding your starting and closing times around the core time, it will be easier to fit in work according to your lifestyle.